LvovDmitro/Realty/README.md

 The main file is test_model.ipynb.
 This file contain preprocessed datasets, the model, and gui.
 The cl_model, fc_model - models with different architectures, just some useful files, they are not directly related to the model.
 The prep.py file contain a CustomDatases class that helps to make dataset with chest radiographs.
 In logs directory you can find test metrics of loss, auroc, f1-score and accuracy.

+## Usage

+You need to import test_model.ipynb and prep.py.
+With IDE, download all libs.
+To load trained model, save the m4.pt file from [disk]() in directory with this files.
+If app don't see m4 file, just write full path to this file.

 # Data

 ## MIMIC-CHR-JPG